fancompute/wavetorch/README.md

 python -m wavetorch train --config ./study/example.yml
 ```

+The configuration file is heavily commented.
 Please see [study/example.yml](study/example.yml) for an example of how to configure the training process.

-**WARNING:** depending on the batch size and the sample rate for the vowel data, determined by the `sr` option, the gradient computation may require significant amounts of memory.
-Using too large of a value for either of these parameters may cause your computer to lock up.
-**Note:** The model trained in this example will not perform very well because we used very few training examples.

 After issuing the above command, the model will be optimized and the progress will be printed to the screen.
-After training, the model will be saved to a file, along with the training history and all of the input arguments.
+After training, the model will be saved to a file, along with the training history and the problem configuration.

+**WARNING:** depending on the batch size, the window length, and the sample rate for the vowel data (all of which are specified in the YAML configuration file) the gradient computation may require a significant amount of memory.
+It is recommended to start small with the batch size and work your way up gradually, depending on what your machine can handle.

 ### Results